-In a recent study published by Journal of Bone & Joint Surgery, authors Ponzio et al. investigate hip and knee health in active marathon runners, including the prevalence of pain, arthritis and arthroplasty and associated risk factors.
+In a recent study published by Journal of Bone & Joint Surgery, authors Ponzio et al. investigate hip and knee health in active marathon runners, including the prevalence of pain, arthritis and arthroplasty (joint replacement) and associated risk factors.

 To conduct their research, Ponzio et al. distributed a hip and knee health survey internationally to marathon runners from 18-79 years old, divided into subgroups by age, sex BMI and physical activity level.
 The survey questions assessed pain, personal and family history of arthritis, surgical history, running volume, personal record time, risk factors and current running status.
 The results were then compared with National Center for Health Statistics’ information for a matched group of the US population who were not marathon runners.